Find an Orthodontist near you

 Lingual braces

 A form of orthodontic treatment where the archwires and brackets are placed along the inside of your teeth, making them virtually invisible.
-They are usually custom-made for each patient and may cause difficulty with speech due to their location close to the tongue.
+Lingual braces are usually custom-made for each patient and may affect speech because they are on the tongue side of the teeth.

 Malocclusion

-The orthodontic term for teeth that don’t fit together when biting:
+The orthodontic term for teeth that don’t fit together when biting.
+There are three different types of malocclusions:

-Class I – Where the molar relationship is typical but subsequent teeth have problems such as crowding and over or under eruption.
+• Class I: Where the molar relationship is typical but subsequent teeth have problems such as crowding and over or under eruption, which might result in a crossbite.

-Class III: A malocclusion where the lower teeth are positioned further forward than the upper teeth, usually due to a small upper jaw or excessively large lower jaw.
-See also underbite.
+• Class III: A malocclusion where the lower teeth are positioned further forward than the upper teeth, usually due to a small upper jaw or excessively large lower jaw, which might result in an underbite.

 Mandible